Miftahul Hamdi: Persis Solo

 In 2021, Hamdi signed a contract with Indonesian Liga 2 club Persis Solo.
 He was transferred from 2019 Liga 1 champion, Bali United.
 Hamdi made his first 2021–22 Liga 2 debut on 26 September 2021, coming on as a starter in a 2–0 win against PSG Pati at the Manahan Stadium, Surakarta.

 Persita Tangerang (loan)

 He was signed for Persita Tangerang to play in the Liga 1, on loan from Persis Solo.
 Hamdi made his league debut on 7 January 2022 in a match against Persib Bandung at the Ngurah Rai Stadium, Denpasar.

 PSS Sleman

 Hamdi was signed for PSS Sleman to play in Liga 1 in the 2022–23 season.
 He made his league debut on 19 August 2022 in a match against Persib Bandung at the Maguwoharjo Stadium, Sleman.

 Persik Kediri

 On 29 January 2023, Hamdi signed a contract with Liga 1 club Persik Kediri from PSS Sleman.
 Hamdi made his league debut for the club in a 1–2 lose against PSIS Semarang.

 International career

 He made his international debut for senior team on 8 June 2017, against Cambodia.

+Personal life

+He is a graduate of Yogyakarta State University (UNY), the Faculty of Sports Science with a concentration in sports coaching education.